Last Updated on February 5, 2023

 Depending on the elderberry you decide to grow, you may wind up with a compact elderberry bush or a huge sprawling tree.
 If you have a smaller yard, you’ll want to choose one of the plants that isn’t ginormous at maturity.

 How big do elderberry bushes get?
 That varies A LOT by the type and cultivar of elderberry you choose.
-Some blue elderberries (Sambucus cerulea) may develop into 30-foot trees, which certain cultivars of American elderberry (Sambucus canadensis) have a maximum height of 5 or 6 feet.
+Some blue elderberries (Sambucus cerulea) may develop into 30-foot trees, while certain cultivars of American elderberry (Sambucus canadensis) have a maximum height of 5 or 6 feet.

 2. Where Do Elderberries Grow Part 1: Elderberry Growing Zones